-Sardinia, an Italian island to the west of Italy, is quickly becoming a favourite summer holiday destination thanks to nearly 2,000 km of coastline and rugged natural landscapes.
-However, the rural nature of this island means that it is full of Christmas traditions for you to discover while at our apartments in Sardinia.
+Sardinia, an Italian island to the west of Italy, is quickly becoming a favourite summer holiday destination thanks to nearly 2,000km of coastline and rugged natural landscapes.
+However, the rural nature of this island means that it is full of Christmas traditions for you to discover while at one of our luxury villa in Sardinia.

 Sardinian Christmas Festivals

 Wherever you visit on the island, you will be guaranteed to find an exciting Christmas festival or event near you.
 While villages will often hold their own small celebrations in town squares across the region cities such as Alghero and Olbia in the north of Sardinia hold much larger events with music and food that can draw out large crowds.
 The northern seaside town of Porto Cervo has an annual Christmas party with a huge gathering of guests ranging from 6 months to 80+ years, with a splendid buffet and lots of wine to sample.